The Kabul Assignment

 I requested later start times with my guide—10 a.m. instead of 8 a.m.—claiming I needed more time to myself in the mornings.
 He didn’t question it.
 Foreigners were eccentric.

 I worried the guesthouse might notice my unusual patterns—leaving late at night, returning just before midnight.
 But the only person around at those hours was the old security guard at the entrance.
 A weathered man who spent most of his shift sleeping in a plastic chair, occasionally waking to wave me through with barely a glance.
-I doubted he would care about my schedule, and even if he did, I doubted anyone would ask him about it.

 Each evening, he followed the same pattern.
 Left his office between 7:30 and 8:00 p.m., always walking, never taking a vehicle for this particular journey.
 He would move along a street adjacent to a small park.
 The street was typically busy—vendors selling grilled chicken, men sitting at tea stalls, groups of young men walking together.
 But the lighting was uneven, creating a patchwork of harsh glare from shop fronts and deep shadows between them.

 I believed I’d found my opportunity.
-But I couldn’t be certain.
-Not until I tried.

 Alleyway in Kabul

 The first night, I positioned myself ahead of him on the route.
 I let him pass, then fell in behind him.
 Close.
-Just a few meters back.
+Just a few metres back.
 Close enough to strike if the moment presented itself.

 It didn’t.